-We have a restricted share unit plan (the "RSU Plan"), to provide longer-term incentive compensation to our CEO, CFO and other employees for their continued efforts in promoting the growth and success of the Company and assist in attracting and retaining senior management.
-The Board has authority, in its sole discretion, to determine the eligible full time employees to whom RSUs may be granted and the number of RSUs to be granted to any participant, other than the CEO and CFO whose RSUs are determined by the "Incentive Compensation Tables" commencing on page 36 of this Circular.
+We have a restricted share unit plan (the "RSU Plan"), to provide long-term incentive compensation to our CEO, CFO, COO and other employees for their continued efforts in promoting the growth and success of the Company and assist in attracting and retaining senior management.
+The Board has authority, in its sole discretion, to determine the eligible full time employees to whom RSUs may be granted and the number of RSUs to be granted to any participant, other than the CEO, CFO and COO whose RSUs are determined by the "Incentive Compensation Tables" commencing on page 35 of this Circular.